SidMallya/photo_sharing/README.md

     Note: Default database name is photo_sharing.
 If you change this setting, then update init.sql file accordingly.

-6. Execute the commands in data/init.sql to create prerequisite database and tables.
+6. Execute the SQL commands in data/init.sql to create prerequisite database and tables.